BowlerHatLLC/vscode-as3mxml/README.md

 This project is divided into several modules.

 1. **language-server** provides ActionScript and MXML code intelligence for Visual Studio Code or another editor that supports the Language Server Protocol.
-It integrates with the compiler from Apache FlexJS and is written in Java.
+It integrates with the compiler from Apache Royale and is written in Java.

 1. **swf-debugger** provides SWF debugging for Visual Studio Code or another editor that supports the VSCode Debugging Protocol.
-It integrates with the debugger from Apache FlexJS and is written in Java.
+It integrates with the debugger from Apache Royale and is written in Java.

 1. **check-java-version** creates an executable JAR file that will verify that the current version of Java meets the minimum requirements for the language server.

-1. **check-flexjs-version** creates an executable JAR file that will verify that the current version of Apache FlexJS meets the minimum requirements for the language server.
+1. **check-royale-version** creates an executable JAR file that will verify that the current version of Apache Royale meets the minimum requirements for the language server.

 1. **vscode-extension** initializes the Java language-server process from inside Visual Studio Code and handles a few features that the Language Server Protocol does not support.